 Southeastern North Carolina's oldest, largest and finest civic organization

 Make nominations for 2023 awards

 Learn more: go to Leaders in Service page

 The Wilmington Rotary Club was founded in 1915, the 150th club in the Rotary movement.
 It is the parent (or grandparent) to numerous other Rotary clubs in eastern North Carolina.
 The Wilmington club is one of six in Wilmington, and is part of Rotary District 7730.
 The club celebrated its centennial in 2015.
 For details, go to Club History page.

 Beginning in September 2022, the club meets for lunch starting at 12:30 p.m. on Tuesdays in the Upper Room in the Tileston building at St. Mary Catholic School in downtown Wilmington.
 The address is 412 Ann Street; the Upper Room is on the second floor, reachable by elevator.
 Also, after an experiment with in-person only meetings, the club is once more conducting "hybrid" meetings, held both in person and online using Zoom meeting software.
 Members get a Zoom link by email for each week's meeting.

 The Rotary Foundation

-The awards presentation was a gala evening at the UNCW Burney Center.
-Hundreds of guests are attended the May 5 reception, dinner, and awards ceremony.
-The Rotary Club solicited sponsorships for this event, which was 2022's primary fundraiser for Wilmington’s oldest and largest civic organization.
+The Rotary Club is soliciting sponsorships for this event, which will be 2023's primary fundraiser for Wilmington’s oldest and largest civic organization.

 What we believe